muru/muru.github.io/README.md

-The site is written for Jekyll as used by Github Pages, and that is installed on mars.
+The site is written for Jekyll as used by GitHub Pages,  but is served using Gitlab.

+# Historical notes.

 The site used to be updated on www.cse.iitb.ac.in using:

 ```sh
 cd ~/devel/web &&
   /usr/local/bin/jekyll build -d /users/pg13/murukesh/public_html -w --config _config.yml,_sitename.yml
 ```

-Now, I just rely on Gitlab.
-The CSE homepage redirects to my main site using a simple `.htaccess`:
+Now, the CSE homepage redirects to my main site using a simple `.htaccess`:

     Redirect 301 /~murukesh/ https://murukesh.me/